-One thing you’ll learn with home ownership is that maintenance is a must.
-If you want to protect your investment it’s important that you stay on top of things that can go wrong with your home.
+One thing you’ll learn with homeownership is that maintenance is a must.
+If you want to protect your investment, you must stay on top of things that can go wrong with your home.
 The easiest way to do that is with the seasonal maintenance of key things at the right time of year.
 This approach ensures that you can keep small problems from ballooning into bigger ones.
-Some of these you can do yourself while for others it’s best to hire a professional.
+Some of these you can do yourself, while it’s best to hire a professional for others.

 Spring is a good time to give your house a good once-over.

 - The Roof – Check the roof for any loose or broken shingles.
 Inspect the chimney for any signs of wear and make any needed repairs.

 - HVAC systems – If you have central air and heat, call your HVAC technician and schedule a maintenance check.
 This will increase their efficiency and save you on energy bills.

 - Plumbing – Check all your pipes for any leaks.
 Also, check the ceiling for any tell-tale water stains, a sign of a leak in the wall.
 Fix whatever you can yourself and call a plumber for what you can’t.